flybywiresim/docs/docs/start/autopilot-fbw.md

 * ✔️ Fuel used since start is not shown correctly on ECAM fuel page, it's basically 0
 * ✔️ AP is disconnected due to sidestick or rudder input
 * ✔️ EWD has been improved to correctly display N2 > 100
+* ✔️ Fuel flow is currently always in KG
+* ✔️ Pause and slew detection should be ok now
+* ✔️ SPD/MACH hold might when flying in curves has been improved
+* ✔️ Fuel burn should be correct in flight
+* ✔️ ATHR implementation is already quite complete
+* ✔️ Switched to different default input source for LNAV, transitions are now much better
+* ✔️ LOC* has has been improved in capturing performance

 ***